 WARNING: You have to wear some type of respiratory filter mask to prevent breathing in the fine silica particles from the sand which over time I have read can lead to silicosis.

 March 10, 2013 Added this rooster carving and coated it with exterior urethane, and mounted it on the coop where I can enjoy it by the sitting area.

 I’m starting to let the girls free range around our backyard on pretty days.

 The chickens have been great for us!
 We get up early each morning to see what they're up to.
 I enjoy coffee by the coop each morning and find ourselves going out to see them a few times a day.
 I am fortunate to be self-employed and work from home much of the time.
 I am addicted to chickens!
 LOL

 1. Build a split door (two sections that each open independently) with the bottom sectionbeing around two feet tall so that when the top section is opened to feed and water the chickens can't get out.
 This issue started when we began to let them free range around the yard some days when we can supervise them.

 2. Forget the barrier cloth.
 The chickens just dig it up at shred it and we have all of it up except between the wood and foundation block.

-3. We will probably go with a treadle feeder instead of the trigger feeder soon.
+3. I will probably go with a treadle feeder instead of the trigger feeder soon.
 I just have to build one.
 They manage to get the feed all over the sand and we clean a lot of it out of the sand.

-4. We have been contemplating removing the sand and using straw.
+4. I have been contemplating removing the sand and using straw.
 The sand is very heavy to clean and I use straw in the new tractor coop that I designed and built; it is easier to work with but not as aesthetically pleasing.